PrestaShop/docs/src/content/1.7/development/components/form/form-theme.md

 Starting from 1.7.7 [a new Form Theme][pr-begin-ui-kit-form-theme] `prestashop_ui_kit_base.html.twig` was built from scratch.
 It extends Symfony Bootstrap 4 form theme as a base and aims to provide a cleaner and better integrated rendering.

-`prestashop_ui_kit.html.twig` is a child Form theme of the above and also rely on `bootstrap_4_horizontal_layout`, in order to render forms horizontally.
+`prestashop_ui_kit.html.twig` is a child Form theme of the above and also relies on `bootstrap_4_horizontal_layout`, in order to render forms horizontally.

 ```
 {% form_theme form 'PrestaShopBundle:Admin/TwigTemplateForm:prestashop_ui_kit_base.html.twig' %}